Electrum Discovery (CVE:ELY) Shares Down 14.3% – What’s Next?

-Shares of Electrum Discovery Corp (CVE:ELY – Get Free Report) fell 14.3% during mid-day trading on Saturday .
-The stock traded as low as C$0.06 and last traded at C$0.06.
-741,900 shares were traded during trading, an increase of 77% from the average session volume of 420,225 shares.
+Electrum Discovery Corp (CVE:ELY – Get Free Report)’s stock price traded down 14.3% during mid-day trading on Friday .
+The company traded as low as C$0.06 and last traded at C$0.06.
+741,900 shares traded hands during mid-day trading, an increase of 77% from the average session volume of 419,660 shares.
 The stock had previously closed at C$0.07.

 Electrum Discovery Corp. operates as a mineral exploration and development company.
 It focuses on the Western Tethyan Belt with activities in the Republic of Serbia.
 The company's flagship project is the copper-gold Timok East Project.
 The company is based in Vancouver, Canada.